PATH_V 305 (3) Modern Microscopy

 Innate and adaptive immunity and how these host defense mechanisms are involved in both health and illness.

 Students acquire content relating to the virulence factors of the bacteria and the pathophysiology of the host while working through case scenarios on their own and in online groups.
 Students taking this course must be willing to engage in both self-directed and small-group learning.
-The credit value for this course will be determined in consultation with the student prior to the registration.

 This course provides the basic principles to prevent the spread of microorganisms pathogenic to humans.
 It may be taken towards a Certificate in Infection Control.